picocms/Pico/content-sample/index.md

 ### Creating Content

-Pico is a flat file CMS, this means there is no administration backend and database to deal with.
+Pico is a flat file CMS, this means there is no administration backend or database to deal with.
 You simply create `.md` files in the `content-sample` folder and that becomes a page.
 For example, this file is called `index.md` and is shown as the main landing page.